argilla-io/argilla/README.md

 ```bash
 pip install argilla
 ```
-Before being able to use Argilla from our Python library, you first need to deploy our FastAPI server, Elastic Search and the Argilla UI.
+Then, you'll need to deploy our FastAPI server, Elastic Search and the Argilla UI.
 You can do it in different ways:

 <details>
 <summary><a href="https://docs.argilla.io/en/latest/getting_started/installation/deployments/docker.html"> Deploy Locally</a></summary>